5 Ways to Send Cheap Holiday Cards

-Printable PDF.Another path to follow is to find someone through a site like Etsy who can custom design a PDF holiday card, even with photographs.
-We spotted this option at a starting price of $8 per PDF.
-The next step is to print the PDF yourself.
-At Walgreens, for example, per copy prices start at 12 cents.
-If you plan to send out 200 holiday cards, that's $8 for the PDF and $24 for the prints, plus the cost of envelopes (nothing fancy required).
+Printable Designs.Another path to follow is to find someone through a site such as Etsy who can custom design a holiday card, with or without photos.
+This option starts at about $8 for a PDF or image file.
+The next step is to print the design.
+At Walgreens, for example, prices start at 12 cents per copy.
+That comes to $24 for 200 holiday cards, plus the cost of the design and standard envelopes (nothing fancy required).

 Extra Discounts.Special discounts and coupons for 20 to 50 percent off are prevalent this time of year.
 Shutterfly is offering free shipping on orders of $39 or more with the code SHIP39.
 The offer expires Nov.
 8, but if you miss out, not to worry -- more deals will pop up shortly.
 Search for the name of an online printing service plus the word "coupons" (e.g., "Simply to Impress coupons") before making a purchase.
 Signing up for email offers is another way to get discounts, such as 20 percent off your first order and free shipping from Tiny Prints.